 3+ 2FA Applications to Secure Your Online Accounts

-You can turn on the 2FA option which is available on many popular websites and there many 2FA applications that are present out there where you can use them to manage your online accounts at one place.
+You can turn on the 2FA option, which is available on many popular websites and there are many 2FA applications that are present out there that you can use to manage your online accounts in one place.
 We are listing a few apps here:

-It is the easiest to use and it doesn’t even have any settings.
-It allows you to add a new token (a token is a code generator for any given account) or you can even delete one.
+It is the easiest to use and doesn’t even have any settings.
+It allows you to add a new token (a token is a code generator for any given account), or you can even delete one.

 The con is that you might have to download another one of the 2FA applications if you don’t like the user interface or if you want more features.

 This has more features than Google Authenticator.
-The major benefits are that you can easily configure to hide codes and it offers extra features if you log in using a Microsoft account.
+The major benefits are that you can easily configure it to hide codes and offer extra features if you log in using a Microsoft account.

-The major cons are that the internal clocks can unsync between the device and the service, which will result in invalid codes.
+The major cons are that the internal clocks can unsync between the device and the service, resulting in invalid codes.
 It isn’t available for macOS and browsers too.

 The con is that there is limited use of this outside the LastPass app.
 You require another device to store the backup passwords.

-Google Authenticator is the best know and easy to use among all the 2FA applications.
-The Microsoft Authenticator is a free to use which will link to your online accounts via the QR code scan mechanism.
-Authy is the next best alternative to Google authenticator and it works around multiple devices.
+Authy is the best know and easy to use among all the 2FA applications.
+The Microsoft Authenticator is free to use and will link to your online accounts via the QR code scan mechanism.
+Google authenticator is the next best alternative to Microsoft Authenticator.

-Two-factor verification is a significant step to ensure your important accounts to be safe at any point in time.
-It might appear to be difficult now and then to enter that extra code—which you may just need to do once per device or once at regular intervals of time—however it’s a value worth paying to make your online accounts increasingly secure.
+Two-factor verification is a significant step to ensure your important accounts are safe at any point in time.
+It might appear to be difficult to enter that extra code—which you may need to do once per device or once at regular intervals—however, it’s a value worth paying to make your online accounts increasingly secure.